stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 ![!\[Alt text\](../assets/img/14-08-2023-ways-of-conveying-events-in-async-system/1.jpeg)](/2/4.jpg)

-In polling case, external system or app periodically calls GET /events endpoint to receive the latest events.
+In the case of polling, an external system or application periodically makes GET requests to the /events endpoint to retrieve the latest events.

 Pros:
-- simple publish-subscribe pattern
+- implementing polling is relatively simple, as it only involves making regular requests to a specific endpoint
+- the client has control over when to fetch new data, making it easy to manage data retrieval based on its specific needs
-- good integration pattern for external systems
+- an effective integration pattern for external systems: polling can work with a wide range of systems and technologies
-- no DevOps activities
+- no extra complexity in your architecture and operational overhead

 Cons:
-- netfork and external service outage cases should be covered with long retries
+- cases of network and external service outages should be addressed with extended retry mechanisms
-- high latency approach
+- polling introduces latency
-- no way how to re-process old events
+- frequent polling can result in unnecessary network traffic
+- polling is not suitable for real-time applications where immediate data updates are required
+- no method for re-processing already received events (only persist them when you get it)

 ### 5. WS / SSE / HTTP/2.0